 I first studied in a public school.
 Later my parents put me in a private one.

-3. Keywords to use with the Preterite
+3. Keywords and phrases with the Spanish Preterite

 - Ayer = yesterday